What Are Common Truck Accident Injuries?

 How Is Whiplash Caused?

-Whiplash can actually happen at speeds as low as 15 mph.
-In all cases, it is caused by injury to the neck's soft tissue; this can include neck ligaments, muscles, and tendons stretched beyond their normal range of motion.
-In the most severe cases, patients are diagnosed with coup-contra-coup.
+Whiplash does not only occur in high speed accidents.
+It can actually happen at speeds as low as 15 mph.
+In all cases, it is caused by injury to the neck's soft tissue, including neck ligaments, muscles, and tendons stretched beyond their normal range of motion.
+In the most severe cases, patients are diagnosed with coup and contrecoup.
 This occurs when force pushed the brain into the cranium while the head and neck were both extended.
-If you believe you are suffering whiplash after being involved in an accident, contact a doctor immediately.

 What Can Our Truck Accident Lawyers Do for You?